 Disney’s Hollywood Studios FastPass+ Strategy, Tiers & Tips for 2021

 Due to the ongoing COVID-19 pandemic, the FastPass system at Disney’s Hollywood Studios has been suspended.
 We will be the first to let you know when it resumes.
+In the meantime, get discount Hollywood Studios and other Walt Disney World tickets at Undercover Tourist.

 Disney World’s Hollywood Studios was once widely considered a half-day park, but recent additions, notably Star Wars: Galaxy’s Edge and Toy Story Land, have transformed it into a full-day adventure.
 Star Wars: Rise of the Resistance is drawing huge crowds early in the morning, so it is more important than ever to have a successful FastPass+ (FastPass Plus or FP+) strategy.